ewerk/gradle-plugins/README.md

 declaration syntax introduced in Gradle 2.1.

 The plugins are released using the [plugin-publish](https://plugins.gradle.org/plugin/com.gradle.plugin-publish) plugin.
+Prior to the actual publication process, the plugins where hosted at Bintray organizational account 'ewerk'.
+This account and all associated repositories have been deleted, as the plugins are now directly hosted at the plugin portal itself.

 The plugins are based on Gradle ≥ 2.1.